SFU community frequently asked questions about COVID-19

 - What does physical distancing mean?

-- How do I protect myself or know if I have COVID-19?
+- How do I protect myself from COVID-19?

 - What should students, faculty and staff do in terms of cleaning their areas?

-- What do I do if I am planning on traveling in the near future?
+- What do I do if I have symptoms of COVID-19?

 - Should students, staff or faculty with flu-like symptoms be excluded from class/work?

-- If I need to voluntary self-isolate, who do I need to tell at SFU?
+- If I need to self-isolate, who do I need to tell at SFU?

 Notification of cases of COVID-19 within our community is managed by public health authorities not by SFU, and is done in order to alert individuals that they may have been exposed to the illness.
 If SFU is asked by public health authorities to notify our community members of a confirmed case we will do so.